source-separation/tutorial/_sources/basics/phase.md

-While many source separation papers mainly focus on their approaches for creating better mask estimates, which only apply to the magnitude components of a {term}`TF Representation`, the other crucial aspect of sound is its phase.
+While many source separation papers mainly focus on their approaches for creating better mask estimates, which only apply to the magnitude components of a TF Representation, the other crucial aspect of sound is its phase.

 In this section, we will discuss the important problem of how to turn a magnitude spectrogram of an estimated source back into a waveform so that we may listen to